wso2-attic/identity-test-integration/scenario27/README.md

 [1]https://docs.wso2.com/display/IS540/Configuring+Single+Sign-On
 ```
 9. Deploy a travelocity web app (travelocity.com.war) in tomcat.
-10. Change the configurations according to the environment in user.properties under solution 27. (solution27/src/test/resources/user.properties)
+10. Change the configurations according to the environment in user.properties under scenario 27. (scenario27/src/test/resources/user.properties)

 ### Run the test
 To run sthe olution 27, run the below command